Scholarships and Bursaries

 - The Margaret Mallett Scholarship has been set up to support a graduate of University College, Durham, who has taught for at least five years in an early years or primary classroom.
 The scholarship may be used to help finance a postgraduate course in Education, full or part time, at any University with a well-established Education Department, including a strong early years and primary emphasis, and which is supportive of the applicant’s intended area of study. or

-- A graduate of any University, who has taught for at least five years in an early years or primary classroom, and wishes to pursue a postgraduate degree at Durham University, specifically as a member of University College.
+- A graduate of any University, who has taught for at least five years in an early years or primary classroom, and wishes to pursue a postgraduate degree at Durham University, specifically as a member of University College, ideally in Early and Primary Years Education.
 The scholarship may be used to help finance a full or part time postgraduate course.

 Application Process: